valgrindCTF/website/src/posts/ghostlink.md

 Ghostlink was the fullpwn box from Hack The Box Business 2026,

-It had a pretty long but clean chain:
+It had a pretty long but clean chain, TL;DR:

 ```text
 MQTT write -> NTLM coercion -> GhostSurf relay -> authenticated LFI